NathanLawrence/kbia-mizzou/components/markdown/hiring-president.md

 "He comes into the office, looks over budgets and sees that the university press was in the red," he explained, "and he very quickly said 'we’re not going to keep a university press that’s in the red' without understanding that there is not a single university press in the country that makes money.
 In other words, universities subsidize the presses because it is an absolutely essential part of the investment in education that knowledge be distributed and disseminated to the world really."

-Ultimately Wolfe reversed this decision, but critics point to other decisions too -- like the expansion of sports facilities and over attentiveness to large donors at the expense of academic affairs - the institution’s bread and butter.
+Ultimately Wolfe reversed this decision, but critics point to other decisions, too -- like the expansion of sports facilities and overattentiveness to large donors at the expense of academic affairs, the institution’s bread and butter.
 To many of the curators, Wolfe’s biggest misstep may have been the hiring of R. Bowen Loftin as chancellor of the flagship campus in 2013.
 Loftin, who previously was president at Texas A&M University, says he was hired by Wolfe to shake things up.

 "The curators and president Wolfe both told me I was to be an agent of change."